MaxThom/mir-rs/README.md

 # mir
-Exploring Rust &amp; Apache Arrow to create a IoT platform.
+Exploring Rust &amp; To create a IoT platform.